whimxiqal/journey-docs/docs/dev/journey-agent.md

 ---
-sidebar_label: 'JourneyAgent'
+sidebar_label: "JourneyAgent"
-sidebar_position: 2
+sidebar_position: 4
-description: 'A class Journey uses to represent a movable entity, like a player'
+description: "A class Journey uses to represent a movable entity, like a player"
 ---

 # `JourneyAgent`